getsetbro/blog/_posts/2017-03-30-zero-to-website-on-node-in-azure.md

 ## Go from having no previous setup to deploying a simple Node website

 These are a set of steps for going from having nothing setup to a simple site built with node and hosted in the cloud.
 This simple site will have one route to the index.html page.
 The html page will point to a static hosted image file.
-It will also call an api which pulls data from a database (documentDB but treated like it is mongoDB).
+It will also call an API which pulls data from a database ( DocumentDB but with the MongoDB API ).

 ## Prep / Setup